KhronosGroup/Vulkan-Loader/tests/framework/README.md

 Or Ensure that `googletest` is in the `external` directory.
 And on Windows only, ensure that the `Detours` library is in the `external` directory.

-Linux only: The CMake Configuration `TEST_USE_ADDRESS_SANITIZER` can be used to enable Address Sanitizer inside the testing framework.
+Linux & macOS only: The CMake Configuration `LOADER_ENABLE_ADDRESS_SANITIZER` can be used to enable Address Sanitizer.

 Run the test executables as normal